matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 #### `PUT /_matrix/media/v3/upload/{serverName}/{mediaId}`
 Upload content to a MXC URI that was created earlier.
 If the endpoint is called with a media ID that already has content, the request should be rejected with the error code `M_CANNOT_OVERWRITE_MEDIA` and HTTP status code 409.
+The endpoint should also reject upload requests from users other than the user who created the media ID.
 This endpoint requires auth.

 If the upload is successful, an empty JSON object and status code 200 is returned.
 If the serverName/mediaId combination is not known or not local, an